Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

 \subsection{Projective cluster-additive transformation}

-In LCEs, both perturbative and non-perturbative, it is essential that observables on large systems can be consistently constructed from smaller, disconnected clusters.
+In LCEs, both perturbative and nonperturbative, it is essential that observables on large systems can be consistently constructed from smaller, disconnected clusters.
 To understand why PCAT \cite{hormann_projective_2023} achieves cluster additivity, we first establish the mathematical requirements.

-Two clusters are disconnected if the unperturbed Hamiltonian is cluster-additive on them (see Sec.~\ref{sec:embedding}) \cite{knetter2003structure}.
+Two clusters are disconnected if the unperturbed Hamiltonian is cluster additive on them (see Sec.~\ref{sec:embedding}) \cite{knetter2003structure}:

-We demand of a transformation $U$ that when applied to the full Hamiltonian \mbox{$H \;=\; H_{0} + x V$}, $U^\dagger H U^{\phantom \dagger}$ remains cluster-additive on two disconnected clusters $A$ and $B$.
-This ensures that no non-linked clusters contribute to the expansion.
+We demand of a transformation $U$ that when applied to the full Hamiltonian \mbox{$H \;=\; H_{0} + x V$}, $U^\dagger H U^{\phantom \dagger}$ remains cluster additive on two disconnected clusters $A$ and $B$.
+This ensures that no nonlinked clusters contribute to the expansion.
 We first illustrate why standard approaches fail to maintain cluster additivity, then show how PCAT resolves this issue through a modified state construction.

-To understand that PCAT fulfills cluster additivity we have to investigate the product state structure of eigenstates on $A \cup B$.
-Let $\{\ket{\Phi^{n}_{i}}\}$ denote the eigenstates of $H_{0}$ in the $n+1$-th subspace, and let $\{\ket{\Psi^{n}_{i}}\}$ denote the corresponding eigenstates of the full Hamiltonian $H$, where $i$ labels states within the degenerate manifold. $P^{n}$ is the corresponding projector, and $\bar P^{n}$ the adiabatically connected projector of the full Hamiltonian $H$.
-On $A \cup B$ eigenstates have the product form
+To understand that PCAT fulfills cluster additivity, we have to investigate the product state structure of eigenstates on $A \cup B$.
+Let $\{\ket{\Phi^{[n]}_{i}}\}$ denote the eigenstates of $H_{0}$ in the $(n+1)$th subspace, and let $\{\ket{\Psi^{[n]}_{i}}\}$ denote the corresponding eigenstates of the full Hamiltonian $H$, where $i$ labels states within the degenerate manifold. $P^{[n]}$ is the corresponding projector, and $\bar P^{[n]}$ the adiabatically connected projector of the full Hamiltonian $H$.
+On $A \cup B$ eigenstates have the product form as in Eq.~\ref{eq:psi_AuB}.

-It is instructive to see why a widely used approach to decouple an energy block fails to be cluster additive: the canonical two-block ($2b$) transformation (Schrieffer-Wolff, des Cloizeaux, Takahashi, etc. \cite{Oitmaa2006, DESCLOIZEAUX1960321, Cederbaum1989, Takahashi, Shavitt1980, Schrieffer-Wolff}), which can be written in projector form for the transformation restricted to block $n$ as
+It is instructive to see why a widely used approach to decouple an energy block fails to be cluster additive: The canonical two-block (2b) transformation (Schrieffer-Wolff, des Cloizeaux, Takahashi, etc. \cite{Oitmaa2006, DESCLOIZEAUX1960321, Cederbaum1989, Takahashi, Shavitt1980, Schrieffer-Wolff}), which can be written in projector form for the transformation restricted to block $n$ as